Skip to content

 Conflicts in a couple where one partner has ADHD have a particular feature: they escalate very fast.
 Not because the topic is serious.
 Because the ADHD partner's emotions spike instantly, without modulation.

 A disagreement about who does the dishes can become an explosive fight in forty-five seconds.
-Not because dishes are an existential issue, but because the frustration, the perceived criticism, the RSD activating, all of it arrives at once and overwhelms the ability to respond calmly.
+Not because dishes are an existential issue, but because the frustration, the perceived criticism, the rejection sensitive dysphoria activating, all of it arrives at once and overwhelms the ability to respond calmly.

 What I have learned is to recognize the tipping point.
 The moment when a normal conversation becomes emotionally charged.
 It is a physical signal for me: shoulders tensing, jaw clenching, heat rising in my chest.
 When I feel that, I try to say: "I am getting activated, I need five minutes."
 And I leave the room.